The Difference Between Fiberglass and Plaster Casts for Broken Bones:

 Plaster

 Although fiberglass material is newer, most casts are still made from plaster.
-A plaster cast is used for repositioning the fractured bone.
-The cast is used for this purpose because it can be well molded, thereby offering more precise support to the bone.
+A plaster cast holds a repositioned fractured bone in place.
+The plaster cast is used for this purpose because it molds well, thereby offering more precise support to the bone.

-The issue patients may have with plaster is its heavy weight.
-A plaster cast is a burden for the patient because of the heavy material that is used in making it.
-The shape of a plaster cast can also be distorted by water thereby inhibiting the healing process.
+The issue with plaster is its heavy weight.
+Patients complain about the plaster cast because of the heavy material used in making it.
+The shape of a plaster cast can change when getting wet; thereby, inhibiting the healing process.

 Pros